 No sleep ’til… Book Expo!
 I can’t imagine this sheer amount of mind-blowing awesomeness will repeat itself but I’ve made up my mind regardless: I am adding BEA to my annual schedule.
 Like whoa.
 Heart, soul, mind all agree: this was one of the best, most interesting, most intense and most amazing weekends ever.

-Here’s a post by Mary-the-Writer about writing bravely.
+Here’s a post by Mary-the-Writer about writing bravely and giving yourself permission to write.
 I’ve written a lot of manuscripts in the pursuit of my craft.
 Each has been better than the last one and I have no doubt I can tell a story, but there’s a threshold in my way that I’m always grappling with.
 It’s the hardest, most menacing final hurdle, and I haven’t hopped over it yet, as my work remains unpublished.

 My struggle is voice.
 A voice that’s believable, that changes, that evolves and reeks of humanity.
 Because that’s what is necessary in today’s market.
 And my biggest problem is impatience.
 I want to publish a book and I want to do it right now.
 But things don’t work that way.
 In my pursuit of the manuscript “just good enough for someone to publish it already!!!”
 I’ve been turning out lazy, one-dimensional, generic writing.
 Some writers, those trained in critique groups and workshops, will automatically move to pat me on the knee and whisper that no, it’s actually very good and that I shouldn’t say that, and that I’m being self-critical, and blah blah blah.
 But compliments don’t help a person improve.
 They’re the last things you’ll remember, after you process all the real, honest and challenging advice you get.